Welcome to Beware Of The Reader blog. I hope you’ll feel at home!

-I’m very busy, like all working mom with teens and furry friend but a day without reading is a wasted day.
+I’m very busy but a day without reading is a wasted day.

 I read every single day, everywhere.
 I need it as much as breathing.
 I’ve even mastered the art of readwalking (no bruises yet)!
 I commute daily and people on the train are used to that mad woman either laughing alone or crying ugly tears.

 Friend advice: long hair is a woman’s best friend when reading emotional stories as they can hide your “mascara running” eyes.

 I’m so passionate about books that I hide on the gate if I spot some acquaintance just to go on with my read.
 I don’t want to lose my time chatting on the train.
 Sorry if you’re one of my friends but that’s the sad truth.
 I love you but after a long work day the only thing I can think about is resuming my read.
 If I’m at a turning point in the story or the book is so fascinating that even sleep is overrated don’t interrupt my read!
 Or proceed with extreme caution as I can easily turn into a ferocious beast.

 Really, do you know any other way to be a nurse, an actress, a fairy, a kickass demon huntress or a warrior princess … all in the same week?